maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 The maximum value of the variable $$k$$ is the sum of the maximum value of $$i$$ and $$j$$.
-This way the process of multiplying each term of the first polynomial with each term of the second polynomial and eventually simplifying the results in order to yield the final coefficients is expressed all together.
+This way the process of multiplying each term of the first polynomial with each term of the second polynomial and eventually simplifying the results in order to yield the final coefficients are expressed altogether.

 To take our example above, let $$[a_0, a_1, a_2] = [1,1,1]$$ and $$[b_0, b_1] = [1,1]$$,
 where $$a_i,b_j \in \mathbb{F}_2$$.